apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

 4. Start Date cannot be edited
 5. Edited version is persistent even after a page refresh

-IV
+IV.
 1. On the list page, user is able to search a person with Scrum Master role
 2. All columns fit the page
 3. There titles for each column
 4. A total number of all products of the Scrum Master is listed
-5. Only products of listed include the Scrum Master's name
+5. Only products listed include the Scrum Master's name

+V.
+1. On the list page, user is able to search a person with a Developer role
+2. All columns fit the page
+3. There titles for each column
+4. A total number of all products of the Developer is listed
+5. Only products listed include the Developer's name